 My husband commutes by bike to work so I prefer not to send glass in his backpack and he packs his lunch into these stainless steel containers * that are totally leek proof, an ultra safe material and pretty much unbreakable and less heavy than glass.

-When we have to freeze meals or we have to take larger quantities with us someplace and space and weight are an issue, I simply use freezer bags to store the individual parts of my meals separately.
-They are great for taking your meal prep bowls to your camping trip for the whole family.
+When we have to freeze meals or we have to take larger quantities with us someplace and space and weight are an issue, I simply use freezer bags * to store the individual parts of my meals separately.

 * the links above are affiliate links and I earn a couple cents commission if you buy the product through the link.
 All earnings go towards buying coffee and keep my brain running to create more blog posts for you :P